RuralOpioidInitiative/RuralOpioidInitiative/data_final/metadata/USDA_Food_Access.md

 * Access02_Z

 ### Data Source(s) Description:
-Locations of Federal Qualified Health Centers (FQHCs) were sourced from the the [Health Resources and Services Administration](https://bphc.hrsa.gov/datareporting/index.html) which were cleaned and geocoded for the [US COVID Atlas](https://theuscovidatlas.org/).
+The USDA Food Access databes were sourced from the the [USDA Economic Research Service](https://bphc.hrsa.gov/datareporting/index.html) which were cleaned and geocoded for the [US COVID Atlas](https://theuscovidatlas.org/).

 ZIP Code Tract Area (ZCTA) and Census Tract boundary files were sourced from the [US Census Bureau, TIGER/Line Shapefiles 2018](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html).